In which religion was Hillary Clinton raised and how have her religious

 evangelized to repentance outside the body of Christ, and then brought inside

-On homosexuality, her beliefs match those of her
+On homosexuality, Hillary Clinton's beliefs match those of her

 church.
-Hillary Clinton is an ardent supporter of homosexual marriage, and is the first First Lady to
+She is an ardent supporter of homosexual marriage and the first First Lady to

 have marched in a